chetanraj/blog/src/posts/react-recoil/index.md

 });
 ```

-Atoms always need a unique key, which is used for debugging, persistence ans some APIs which let us see the map of all atoms.
+Atoms always need a unique key, which is used for debugging, persistence and some APIs which let us see the map of all atoms.

-The `atom()` function takes an object as a parameter, that object contains `key` which is a unique id, make sure that you don't create two atoms with the same key.
+The `atom()` function takes an object as a parameter, that object contains a `key` which is a unique id.
+Make sure that you don't create two atoms with the same key.

 To read and write an atom from a component, use a hook called `useRecoilState`.
-It's same as React's `useState` but the useRecoilState can be share between components.
+It is the same as React's `useState` but the useRecoilState can be shared between components.

 ```js
 function Input() {